nemiro-net/nemiro.oauth/src/ReadMe.md

 If you are using **Visual Studio Express** edition, then, unfortunately, will not be so easy.

 If you are using **Visual Studio 2010 without Service Pack 1**, then, unfortunately, you can not open the solution file.
-You can install **Service Pack 1** (or the latest version of VS) or modify the solution file for VS2010 without SP1.
+You can install **Service Pack 1** or the latest version of Visual Studio, or modify the solution file for VS2010 without SP1.

 The main project is located in the **Nemiro.OAuth** folder.
 In other folders are examples.